taosdata/TDengine/docs/en/04-data-in/02-dca/30-schemaless-influxdb.md

 ---
 sidebar_label: InfluxDB Line Protocol
 title: Schemaless - InfluxDB Line Protocol
-description: Insert data in Schemaless Line Protocol
+description: This document describes how to insert schemaless data with the InfluxDB line protocol.
 ---

 <!-- exclude -->